colinrford/polynomial_nttp/README.md

 If you find it does not work for some reason, please alert me somehow, either via GitHub or via email.
 Any feedback is greatly appreciated.

-The biggest flaw of this implementation is division (because its not `operator/`).
+The biggest flaw of this implementation is division (because it's not `operator/`).
 The author is not an expert in `c++` or the kinds of things this implentation found thrust upon itself at its onset – all this is to say, this author has not (yet?) figured out how to use the choice of container / data